becem-gharbi/nuxt-auth/docs/configuration/tokens.md

 # Tokens

-Tokens play a crucial role in the authentication process within this module.
-They serve as secure identifiers that grant access to protected resources and enable seamless user experiences across sessions.
+Tokens play a crucial role in the authorizayion process within the module.
+They serve as secure identifiers that grant access to protected resources.

 **It is important to note:**